SahandMalaei/ai-dictionary-koreader/README.md

 I'm calling on the community to help expand this plugin with features that you think might help others read/study/learn better.
 Here are a few starters:
 1. Add Gemini API as an option, to give the users more choice
 2. Add a nice log file of every word/selection the user has looked up so far
+3. The plugin is structured around English-to-English dictionaries.
+It might make sense to support other languages in the future.
+Making it seamless is the main challenge.

 This plugin wouldn't have been possible without the backbone provided by [AskGPT]("https://github.com/drewbaumann/AskGPT)—an excellent plugin that lets you talk to ChatGPT directly from inside KOReader.
 Open source is awesome!